pierre-ed-ds/Statistical-Analysis-of-Herault-Dam-Levels/README.md

 - Interactive tooltips showing date, water level, total volume, and usable volume.

 ### Level Forecasting
-- Based on historical data and monthly assumptions:
+- Based on historical data and monthly assumptions of water discharge
-  - Water discharge (m³/s)
-  - Evaporation (mm/day)
 - Charts display colored areas corresponding to critical thresholds.

 ### Manual Adjustments
-- Allows adjusting the level for a specific date to refine the forecast.
+- Allows adjusting the level for a Evaporation and Entering volume to refine the forecast.

 ### Chart Export
 - Export charts as PNG, PDF, or JPEG.